Carkham/m5_blog/blog.md

 > [INFO ] - metric: MSE:   70.64
 ```

 Here, we focus on the metric *Root Mean Squared Scaled Error*, ie. [RMSSE](https://www.kaggle.com/competitions/m5-forecasting-accuracy/overview/evaluation).
 The detailed formula is in [here](https://mofc.unic.ac.cy/wp-content/uploads/2020/03/).
 It is different from the Root-mean-square error [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation) in that RMSSE is based on the variation between two contiguous data points.
-So this metric is scale invariant.
+So this metric is scale invariant, suitable for timeseries data.

 As you can see, in the result metric above, the model has `RMSSE = 1.00`.
 This means that, on average, the error
 between the prediction and the actual data is around `1.00` time the average variation of the timeseries.
 This is also